 SIFET’s work is highly relevant in addressing the causes of poverty, given that a significant proportion of young people:

-SIFET helps to raise awareness of young people at a critical stage by delivering financial education to some 15,000 senior students annually in over 200 schools across Scotland, mainly S6 students and other school leavers.
-So, over the last twelve years, it is estimated that SIFET has addressed over 150,000 students.
+SIFET helps to raise awareness of young people at a critical stage by delivering a programme of financial education to a large proportion of school leavers in over 200 schools across Scotland every year.
+So, over the last twelve years, it is estimated that SIFET has addressed close to 200,000 school leavers.

 For more details, please refer to SIFET’s Trustees Report for the 16 months ended 31 July, 2016 (its first report since becoming a registered charity) and the Interim Report for the six months ended 31 January, 2017.